ClementPerroud/Gym-Trading-Env/docs/source/index.rst

 .. meta::
-   :description: A simple, easy, customizable Open IA Gym environment for trading and easy Reinforcement Learning implementation.
+   :description: A simple, easy, customizable Gymnasium environment for trading and easy Reinforcement Learning implementation.